Eastern Band of Cherokee Indians: Enrollment and government

 The government of the EBCI is divided into three branches: executive, legislative, and judicial.
-These consist of the Principal Chief and Vice-Chief, the unicameral Tribal Council, and the Cherokee courts.
+These consist of the principal chief and vice-chief, the unicameral Tribal Council, and the Cherokee courts.
 The EBCI Code of Ordinances delineates the structure and function of the tribal government.
 Elections are held on odd-numbered years, with the primary elections on the first Thursday in June and general elections on the first Thursday in September.
-To be an eligible voter to participate in the elections, the person must be: 1) an enrolled member of the Eastern Band of Cherokee Indians; 2) at least 18 years of age on the date of the applicable election; 3) registered with the Cherokee Board of Elections.
+To be an eligible voter to participate in the elections, the person must be: 1) an enrolled member of the Eastern Band of Cherokee Indians; 2) at least 18 years of age on the date of the applicable election; 3) registered with the tribe's Board of Elections.

 Executive branch

 The EBCI executive branch is governed by Chapter 117, Article I of the EBCI Code of Ordinances.
-Both the Principal Chief and the Vice-Chief are elected to a four-year by an at-large election.
+Both the principal chief and the vice-chief are elected to a four-year by an at-large election.
 The duties of both elected officials are to represent and defend the rights, interests, lands and funds of the Tribe before any legislative committee or body of the federal or state governments.
-The Principal Chief also has veto authority on any resolution or ordinance enacted by the Tribal Council; and can appoint government division secretaries and members to the following organizations: Cherokee Police Commission, Kituwah Economic Development Board, and the Tribal Gaming Commission.
+The principal chief also has veto authority on any resolution or ordinance enacted by the Tribal Council; and can appoint government division secretaries and members to the following organizations: Cherokee Police Commission, Kituwah Economic Development Board, and the Tribal Gaming Commission.

 Legislative branch

 The unicameral Tribal Council consists of 12 members, with two representatives elected from each community, except for Cherokee County and Snowbird, which share two representatives.
 Its authority to legislate and to conduct investigations and hearings comes from Chapter 117, Article II of the EBCI Code of Ordinances.
 It also has the sole power and authority to approve assignment and transfer of possessory rights to its lands among its members and has quasi-judicial powers to resolve disputes.
-The Tribal Council can also override a veto, with two-thirds majority, and can review some appointments by the Principal Chief.
+The Tribal Council can also override a veto, with two-thirds majority, and can review some appointments by the principal chief.
 Members are elected to two-year terms and are assigned to boards and committees, which include planning, business, lands, community services, manpower, investment, education, and housing.

 Judiciary

-The Cherokee courts derives its authority from Chapter 7 of the EBCI Code of Ordinances; it consists of one supreme court (one chief justice and two associate justices), one trial court (one chief judge and two associate judges), and such other trial courts of special jurisdiction as established by law (e.g. juvenile court).
-All Justices and Judges are appointed upon nomination by the Principal Chief, and confirmed by the Tribal Council.
+The EBCI tribal courts derive their authority from Chapter 7 of the EBCI Code of Ordinances; it consists of one supreme court (one chief justice and two associate justices), one trial court (one chief judge and two associate judges), and such other trial courts of special jurisdiction as established by law (e.g. juvenile court).
+All justices and judges are appointed upon nomination by the principal chief, and confirmed by the Tribal Council.
 The chief justice, chief judge, and associate judges for trial courts of special jurisdiction have six-year terms and are eligible for reappointment, while associate justices and associate judges of the trial court have four-year terms and are eligible for reappointment.